Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

-- Visit this page and click on “Go to Keyword Planner.”
+- Open the tool and click “Go to Keyword Planner”

-- Once you set up, click on “Tools” in the menu bar
+- Once set up, click “Tools” in the menu bar

-- There will be two options: “Discover new keywords” and “Get search volume and forecasts.”
+- You’ll have two options: “Discover new keywords” and “Get search volume and forecasts”

-However, Google Keyword Planner provides a lot of great ideas for your paid keywords and for building out your larger keyword strategy, too.
+However, Google Keyword Planner can provide a lot of great ideas for your paid keywords and your SEO keyword strategy.